For the past 250 years, the Western Church has exclusively gathered one way—in a building.

 nestled in the southwest

-Located in Sedona, Arizona Reformation Seminary becomes an inviting destination for students looking to not only experience our already established house church community but also God’s majesty seen in the Red Rock formations, the Oak Creek River, and the more than 300 days of sunshine bestowed upon this small Northern Arizona township.
+Located in Prescott, Arizona, Reformation Seminary becomes an inviting destination for students looking to experience our established house church community and God’s majesty in nature, and the more than 300 days of sunshine bestowed upon this small Northern Arizona township.

 LOCATED IN PRESCOTT, ARIZONA

-As a popular resort town with visitors from around the world, Sedona is an ideal location for students to experience not only God's natural beauty but also Gospel ministry among a multi-cultural religious community.
+As a popular resort town with visitors from around the world, Prescott is an ideal location for students to experience not only God's natural beauty but also Gospel ministry among a multi-cultural religious community.

 As an academic program, Reformation Seminary is a rigorous four quarter (one year), seminary-grade, ecclesiological diploma program for qualified men.
 The Reformation Seminary Admissions Committee is highly selective and is looking for pastoral candidates with high character, adequate biblical knowledge, and clear pastoral gifting.
 While the curriculum is based upon the adapted historic evangelical church doctrines found within Biblical Church, they can be more simplified into four academic categories.